-2) Get a happiness boost from nature
+Get a Boost of Happiness from nature

+For someone dealing with sadness and depression, food can be a friend or a foe.
 While there is no magic diet that will ‘cure’ depression, the condition is often exacerbated by overeating and self-confidence issues tied to feeling overweight and thus unattractive.

 Many studies have proven that with meditation, you can boost both serotonin and norepinephrine to healthy “depression resistant” levels.

-But it goes beyond that.
+But, it goes beyond that.
 A 2017 study published in the journal Psychiatry Research randomly placed 70 adult participants with generalized anxiety disorder into two groups.
 One group received mindfulness-based stress reduction (meditation) as a technique to cope.
 The other group did not receive any sort of meditation training.

 The scientists found that participants who meditated showed much lower levels of a specific biomarker for stress in the body.
 To sum it up, this suggests that meditation doesn’t just deal with the immediate effects of depression on the body, it might also be changing things on a cellular level.